 An escrow deposit is considered a deposit in lieu of margin, therefore, the covered short position is not subject to margining by OCC.
 OCC has specified collateral restrictions for escrow deposits.
 Escrow deposits for a short position in an equity or an index put option can consist of cash and U.S. Government securities in any combination.
 Escrow deposits related to a short position in an index call option can consist of cash, U.S. Government securities and common stocks (including fund shares) in any combination, that are listed on a national securities exchange.

-As of December 31, 2023 and 2022, deposits were held for 331,000 and 225,000 short equity and index options contracts in the Escrow Deposit Program, respectively, and the fair value of the underlying securities (times the unit of trading or the multiplier, as appropriate) was approximately \$32.8 billion and \$27.5 billion.
+As of December 31, 2024 and 2023, deposits were held for 370,000 and 331,000 short equity and index options contracts in the Escrow Deposit Program, respectively, and the fair value of the underlying securities (times the unit of trading or the multiplier, as appropriate) was approximately \$37.7 billion and \$32.8 billion.

-CROSS-MARGIN ARRANGEMENTS OCC also maintains a cross-margining arrangement with a U.S. derivatives clearing organization.
+cross-margin arrangement with a U.S. derivatives clearing organization.
 Under the terms of that arrangement, an OCC clearing member that is or has an affiliate that is also a clearing member of the derivatives clearing organization, may maintain cross-margin accounts.
 Within these cross-margin accounts, the clearing members' positions in OCC-cleared options are combined with positions of the clearing member (or its affiliate) in futures contracts and/or options on futures contracts cleared at the derivatives clearing organization for purposes of calculating margin requirements and daily net settlements.

 Margin deposits on the combined positions are held jointly by OCC and the derivatives clearing organization and are available (together with any proceeds of the options and futures positions themselves) to meet financial obligations of the clearing members to OCC and the derivatives clearing organization.
 In the event that either OCC or the derivatives clearing organization suffers a loss in liquidating positions in a cross-margin account, the loss is to be shared between OCC and the derivatives clearing organization.
-Margin deposits for these cross-margin accounts may be in the form of cash, U.S. Government securities, or bank letters of credit, and are reflected in the marain deposit table.
-Marain deposits subject to cross-margin agreements were \$3,112.9 million and \$1,406.4 million at December 31, 2023 and 2022, respectively.
+Margin deposits for these cross-margin accounts may be in the form of cash, U.S. Government securities, or bank letters of credit, and are reflected in the margin deposit table.
+Margin deposits subject to cross-margin agreements were \$1,860.4 million and \$3,112.9 million at December 31, 2024 and 2023, respectively.